Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation

 Extensive research has been conducted on classifying EEG signals using machine learning techniques.
-Commonly used methods include Support Vector Machines \cite{son2021eeg,wen2022hybrid,kumar2021universum}, Decision Trees \cite{chalupnik2022using,xu2022epilepsy}, Logistic Regression \cite{singh2024emotion,pan2020eeg}, and Linear Discriminant Analysis \cite{panachakel2021automated,fu2020automatic}.
-However, traditional shallow learning techniques often struggle to effectively capture the intricate temporal dynamics of EEG signals, thereby limiting their generalizability to new or unseen data.
-In deep learning, Autoencoders \cite{wang2022multi,phadikar2023unsupervised}, Self-Organizing Maps \cite{beltran2022classification,pisano2020application}, and Deep Belief Networks \cite{wang2023classification,ahmadi2022eye} have been explored.
-Moreover, Convolutional Neural Networks and Long Short-Term Memory networks are frequently employed for EEG classification tasks \cite{kim2024hirenet,shi2023enhancing,ramzan2023fused,yousefi2023enhancing}.
+Commonly used methods include Support Vector Machines \cite{son2021eeg,kumar2021universum}, Decision Trees \cite{chalupnik2022using,xu2022epilepsy}, Logistic Regression \cite{singh2024emotion}, and Linear Discriminant Analysis \cite{panachakel2021automated,fu2020automatic}.
+However, conventional shallow learning approaches often struggle to capture the complex temporal patterns in EEG signals, limiting their ability to generalize to unseen data.
+In deep learning, Autoencoders \cite{wang2022multi,phadikar2023unsupervised}, Graph Neural Networks \cite{lin2023eeg}, and Deep Belief Networks \cite{wang2023classification} have been investigated for EEG analysis.
+Additionally, Convolutional Neural Networks and Long Short-Term Memory networks are widely used for EEG classification tasks \cite{xu2025unsupervised,shi2023enhancing,ramzan2023fused,yousefi2023enhancing}.

-Unsupervised Domain Adaptation (UDA) is a machine learning technique that addresses domain shift by transferring knowledge from a labeled source domain to an unlabeled target domain.
-Many UDA-based approaches for EEG emotion classification focus on feature-based methods, enhancing model generalization by aligning or transforming features between domains.
-They reduce domain shift by either learning a shared feature space or minimizing discrepancies between feature distributions.
-For classifying emotions across subjects, Jiménez-Guarneros et al. proposed a method that aligns subject distributions in the global feature space and fine-tunes the alignment between modalities within each domain's distribution \cite{10412628}.
+While machine learning and deep learning have advanced EEG signal processing \cite{ramzan2023fused,phadikar2023unsupervised,yousefi2023enhancing,shi2023enhancing}, their performance often drops under domain shifts caused by individual, demographic, or recording differences.
+Unsupervised Domain Adaptation (UDA) addresses this challenge by transferring knowledge from a labeled source domain to an unlabeled target domain \cite{xu2025unsupervised,zhu2025tensorial}.
+In EEG emotion classification, many UDA approaches focus on feature alignment to enhance generalization by learning a shared feature space or minimizing discrepancies between feature distributions.
+For classifying emotions across subjects, Jiménez-Guarneros et al. \cite{10412628} proposed a method that aligns subject distributions in the global feature space and fine-tunes the alignment between modalities within each domain's distribution.
 She et al. \cite{she2023cross} developed a method for selecting a source domain with limited labeled target data, using manifold feature mapping to mitigate data drift and minimum redundancy maximum correlation to improve classifier performance.